-In quantum chemical calculations, the number of electrons is usually known in advance depending on the system of interest.
-In the Jordan-Wigner mapping, the qubits represent orbital occupancies, and only limited number of the computational basis with a consistent number of particles contribute to the ground state.
-This information can be used to restrict the variational search space, leading to efficient optimization.
-To this end, the gates must also be parameterized to conserve the number of particles.
-Constructing protocols for these gates have already been proposed in the past~\cite{gard2020efficient,kerenidis2021classical,eddins2022doubling}, where the gate is decomposed into the fixed-axis gate.
-These gates are represented by one or two parameters assuming they are optimized separately.
-Although the simultaneous optimization of two parameters was previously proposed for an excitation preserving gate, but they are specialized for time evolution calculations~\cite{wada2022simulating}.
-Here, we propose a particle number-preserving gate expressed with quaternion, i.e., three degree of freedom, that can be used for a general VQA.
-In other words, it is a generalization of a particle-preserving gate with use of the controlled FQS method.
-The matrix representation of this matrix is given by
+In quantum chemical calculations, the number of electrons is typically known in advance, depending on the system under study.
+In the Jordan–Wigner mapping, qubits encode orbital occupancies, and only a limited subset of computational basis states with the correct particle number contribute to the ground state.
+This prior information can be exploited to restrict the variational search space, thereby improving optimization efficiency.
+To achieve this, the quantum gates must also be parameterized in a manner that preserves particle number.

+Protocols for constructing such gates have been proposed in prior works~\cite{gard2020efficient,kerenidis2021classical,eddins2022doubling}, where the gate is decomposed into the fixed-axis gates.
+These gates are typically represented using one or two parameters, assuming that each parameter is optimized independently.
+Although simultaneous optimization of two parameters has been proposed for excitation-preserving gates, those approaches are primarily tailored for time-evolution simulations~\cite{wada2022simulating}.

+Here, we propose a particle number-preserving gate based on a quaternion representation, providing three degrees of freedom.
+In other words, this approach generalizes particle-number preserving gates by leveraging the controlled FQS method.
+The matrix representation of the proposed gate is given by

-The particle number preserving gate with multi-parameters will involve a complex representation.
-In quantum chemistry, on the other hand, in the absence of external magnetic fields and spin-orbit interactions, the ground state is represented in real space.
-Therefore, although this representation may seem over-engineered at first glance, it has been reported that increasing the degree of freedom of the gate prevents trapping to the local and efficiently optimizes to the target state~\cite{wada2022simulating}.
-A generalized particle conserving gate is implemented using a controlled-FQS gate as in Fig.~\ref{fig:PPgate}.
+A generalized particle-number preserving gate is represented with a complex number.
+In quantum chemistry, however, in the absence of external magnetic fields and spin-orbit interactions, the ground state is generally represented in real space.
+Thus, although the quaternion representation may appear excessive at first glance, it has been reported to effectively avoid local minima and enable efficient optimization toward the target state~\cite{sato2023variational,wada2022simulating} The generalized particle-number conserving gate is implemented using a controlled-FQS scheme as illustrated in Fig.~\ref{fig:PPgate}.